Tutorial 22: Source estimation

 Unconstrained: Either "surface" or "volume" grids.
 At each grid point, we leave undefined the assumed orientation of the source, such that three "elemental" dipoles are needed to model the source.
 In Brainstorm, our elemental dipoles are in the x, y, and z ("Cartesian") directions, as compared to other software that may employ polar coordinates.
 Thus for "N" vertices, we are calculating the estimate for "3*N" elemental dipoles.

 Size of the inverse operator: [3*Nvertices x Nchannels].

 Recommended option: The constrained options use one dipole per grid point instead of three, therefore the source files are smaller, faster to compute and display, and more intuitive to process because we don't have to think about recombining the three values into one.
 On the other hand, in the cases where its physiological assumptions are not verified, typically when using an MNI template instead of the anatomy of the subject, the normal orientation constraint may fail to represent certain activity patterns.
 Unconstrained models can help in those cases.
 See further discussion on constrained vs unconstrained solutions below in section Why does it looks so noisy.

 We automatically detect and display the sensors found in your head model.
 In the example above, only one type of sensors is found ("MEG").
 You can select one or all of the sensors found in your model, such as MEG and EEG.

 However, cross-modality calculations are quite dependent on the accuracy by which you have provided adequate covariance calculations and consistency of the head models across sensor types.
-As of Fall of 2016, we have also elected to NOT account for cross-covariances between different sensor types, since regularization and stability of cross-modalities is quite involved.
+As of Spring of 2018, we have also elected to NOT account for cross-covariances between different sensor types, since regularization and stability of cross-modalities is quite involved.
 For multiple sensor types, the recommendation is that you try each individually and then combined, to test for discordance.